keu/docs/software/kubepodoperator.md

 ## Local testing

-We recommend testing your DAGs locally before pushing them to a Deployment on Astronomer.
+Astronomer recommends testing your DAGs locally before pushing them to a Deployment on Astronomer.
 For more information, read [How to run the KubernetesPodOperator locally](kubepodoperator-local.md).
 That guide provides information on how to use [MicroK8s](https://microk8s.io/) or [Docker for Kubernetes](https://matthewpalmer.net/kubernetes-app-developer/articles/how-to-run-local-kubernetes-docker-for-mac.html) to run tasks with the KubernetesPodOperator in a local environment.

 > **Note:** To pull images from a private registry locally, you'll have to create a secret in your local namespace and similarly call it in your operator following the guidelines above.